What is a Direct Access Barrister?

 If you would like to discuss your requirements with one of 1KBW’s Direct Access barristers then please don’t hesitate to get in touch with a member of our clerking team who will be more than happy to assist with any questions you may have.

 Step 1 – Get in touch

-When you first contact us, you will be asked if you know which barrister you would like to instruct.
+When you first contact us, you will be asked if you know which Direct Access Barrister you would like to instruct.
 If you do not know, then we will assist you to find a barrister with the right expertise and experience for your case and for your budget.

 Before you first visit us at 1KBW, we will ask you to fill out a short and simple questionnaire providing your contact details and some basic information about your case and what it is you require your barrister to do.
 The questionnaire can be completed online in advance if you wish.
 This will quickly enable us to formulate with you the most effective way of approaching your case and how to get the most from your barrister.

 Each one of our Direct Access Barristers may do things slightly differently, but it is likely you will be asked to come to meet the barrister for a short initial consultation.
 It is unlikely you will be charged for that meeting.
 It enables your barrister to find out more about your case and discuss with you the best options for working with you.